 The FCCP will open up carbon credit markets to small family forest landowners and with Amazon's commitment, the funds will go towards expanding the program and designing new methods for measuring and verifying reforestation and forest management practices in climate resilient forests.
-As an extension of our sustainable forestry principles, Domtar became a founding partner of AFF's Family Forest Carbon Program.
+As an extension of our sustainable for principles, Domtar became a founding partner of AFF's Family Forest Carbon Program planet, Domtar has long been committed to safeguarding natural forests and biodiversity.
+This is accomplished by also forging meaningful, long-term relationships with key stakeholders with whom we can work in collaboration

-Domtar, Nature Conservancy Partner in Largest Private Land Conservation Agreement in Canada t by road between our Dryden and
+Domtar, Nature Conservancy Partner in Largest Private Land Conservation Agreement in Canada